-High levels of cholesterol increase your risk of heart disease and stroke.
-Optimal total cholesterol levels should be lower than 200 mg/dL, and bad cholesterol levels should not exceed 100 mg/dL, according to the American Heart Association.
-Statins and other prescription medications help lower cholesterol.
-Natural remedies can also be effective, including eating healthy meals, exercising, losing weight, and natural supplements such as Green Coffee.
+High levels of Green Coffee and cholesterol are enemies.
+Cholesterol increases your risk of heart disease and stroke.
+Optimal total cholesterol levels should be lower than 200 mg/dL, and bad cholesterol levels should not exceed 100 mg/dL.
+According to the American Heart Association Statins and other prescription medications help lower cholesterol.
+Natural remedies can also be effective, including eating healthy meals. exercising, losing weight, and natural supplements such as Green Coffee.

 Research shows that drinking up to 10 cups of green coffee a day has a significant impact on your blood cholesterol levels.
 Green Coffee lowers your bad cholesterol (LDL cholesterol) while leaving your good cholesterol (HDL) untouched.